gobeyondidentity/developer-docs/guides/bubble-io-integration.md

 1. Back in the bubble.io plugin configuration page, in the field for Authorization (shared headers), type "Bearer " and then paste your API token from the step above

+  [!bubble-mgmt-plugin-params][/assets/bubble-mgmt-plugin-params.png]

-1. In the BI Admin console, use the real selector in the top left corner to make sure you're in the new realm that you created in the prerequisites.
+1. In the BI Admin console, use the realm selector in the top left corner to make sure you're in the new realm that you created in the prerequisites.

 1. Click "Edit realm" and copy the TENANT_ID and REALM_ID into the bubble.io plugin's configuration page